Safety of magnetic resonance imaging: MRI Safety Personnel Structure and Certification

-The American Board of Magnetic Resonance Safety (ABMRS) provides testing and board certification for each of the three positions, MRMD, MRSO, and MRSE.
+The American Board of Magnetic Resonance Safety (ABMRS) has provided testing and board certification for each of the original three positions, MRMD, MRSO, and MRSE, since 2015.
+In 2026 the ABMRS introduced a fourth certification for MR Safety Tech (MRST), which intends to credential MRI technologist aides in the safety knowledge of a non-technologist needed to manage the environment and patient care.
 As most MRI accidents and injuries are directly attributable to decisions at the point of care, testing and certification of MRI professionals seeks to reduce the rates of MRI accidents and improve patient safety through the establishment of safety competency levels for MRI professionals.